fusterma/JUAS2024B/Tutorials2024.md

 Figure 4: Scheme of a FODO cell with dipoles.
 </p>

-2. Do the dipoles (weak focusing) affect the maximum of the beta-functions and the dispersion?
-Compute the relative variation with and without dipoles on the maximum beta-function on the two planes.
+2. Using the twiss command compute the linear optics functions.
+Do the dipoles (weak focusing) affect the maximum of the $\beta$-functions?
+And the dispersion?

 3. From the phase advance of the FODO cell compute the horizontal and vertical tunes of the machine.

-4. Suppose you want to set a tune of (60.2,67.2), use the MAD-X matching engine on a single FODO to get it.
+4. Using the match command on a single FODO cell, match the tunes of the machine to 46.0 in both planes.

-**BONUS:**

-B1.
-Change the total beam energy to 7 TeV.
-What is the new tune of the machine?
+5. If we change the beam energy to a total beam energy of 7 TeV, which are the new tunes of the machine?
 Why?

-B2.
-What is the maximum tune that you can reach with such a lattice?
-(HINT: what is the maximum phase advance per FODO cell in the thin lens approximation?).
+6. What is the maximum tune that you can reach with such a lattice?
+HINT: what is the maximum phase advance per FODO cell in the thin lens approximation?

-## Tutorial 4: Natural chromaticity.
+## Tutorial 4: Natural chromaticity

-#### Objectives:
+## Objectives:

-   - Quantify the natural chromaticity of a FODO cell (from Tutorial 3).
-   - First tracking of particles using the tracking MAD-X engine to study the beam dynamics for different initial conditions.
+The main objectives of this tutorial is to study the impact of natural chromaticity of a FODO cell on the particles's beam dynamics by means of particle tracking studies.
+Fig. 5 illustrated the chromaticity concept in a quadrupole magnet.
+Orange and blue lines correspond to off-momentum particles and the green line represents the on-momentum particle.
+In this illustration, we observe a spread in the focusing effect of the quadrupole, which is caused by the energy spread of the beam, known as chromaticity.

 <p align="center">
 <img src="Figures/Tutorial4_chroma.jpg" width="50%"/>